-What agencies make up the core partners on the DVHRT?+
+What organizations make up the core partners of the DVHRT?+

 Why must a Domestic Violence Agency lead the team?+